Elle King: 1999–2013: Career beginnings

-2014–present: Love Stuff, Shake the Spirit and Come And Get Your Wife
+2014–present: Love Stuff, Shake the Spirit and Come Get Your Wife

 In September 2014, King released "Ex's & Oh's", which serves as the lead single off her debut album.
 She released the album, Love Stuff on February 17, 2015.
 She performed "Ex's & Oh's" the next day on The Today Show to promote it.
 The song reached number 10 on the Billboard Hot 100, becoming King's first top ten single in the United States.
 "Ex's & Oh's" received two nominations at the 58th Grammy Awards: Best Rock Performance and Best Rock Song.
 In July 2015, King supported Modest Mouse on their UK tour.
 "Under the Influence" and "America's Sweetheart" were later released as singles for rock radio and mainstream radio, respectively.
 In 2016, her single "Good Girls" featured on the Ghostbusters soundtrack and played over the movie's credits.
 In 2016, she teamed up with country singer Dierks Bentley for the song "Different for Girls".
 They performed this song at the 50th CMA Awards on November 2, 2016, when she and Bentley won the award for Musical Event of the Year.